keras-team/governance/README.md

 ### Committee chairs

 Role: represent the interests of different stakeholders during design discussions.
-Selection process: From time to time the chairs may revise the group's membership to ensure the project's interests are well represented.
+Selection process: From time to time, the chairs may revise the group's membership to ensure the project's interests are well represented.

 Key stakeholders: